Skip to Main Content

 BOOKS: in law library, on campus, and through ILL

-Books available in the Villanova Law Library Catalog
+Villanova Law Library Catalog

 Search the law library catalog for books and some electronic materials.
 Try a keyword search, browse for a title of interest and then expand your search by clicking on a Subject link.
 Use the combined search to search across Falvey library's collections too.